ssrando/ssrando/README.md

 To start with all light pillars closed and needing to find the tablets to unlock them, use `--randomize-tablets`

+To start with the thunderhead closed, use `closed-thunderhead`.
+It is automatically opened after obtaining Ballad of the Goddess

 To only generate a spoiler log, use the `--dry-run` option as a command line argument